IUI-Lab/switch-attention/README.md

   <p></p>
 </div>

-This repo is the official PyTorch implementation for the paper [Participation Role-Driven Engagement Estimation of ASD Individuals in Neurodiverse Group Discussions](https://) (ICMI 2024).
+This repository contains the official PyTorch implementation for the paper [Participation Role-Driven Engagement Estimation of ASD Individuals in Neurodiverse Group Discussions](https://) (ICMI 2024).